nanograv/holodeck/docs/source/getting_started/index.rst

 |holodeck| SAMs are handled in the :py:mod:`holodeck.sams` module.
 The core of the module is the |sam_class| class, in the: :py:mod:`holodeck.sams.sam` file.

 The SAMs use simple, analytic components to calculate populations of binaries.
-The |sam_class| handles and stores these components which themselves are defined in the :py:mod:`holodeck.sams.comps` file.
+The |sam_class| handles and stores these components which themselves are defined in the :py:mod:`holodeck.sams.components` file.
 Holodeck calculates the number-density of MBH binaries, by calculating a number-density of galaxy-galaxy mergers, and then converting from galaxy properties to MBH properties by using an MBH-host relationship.

 The SAMs are initialized over a 3-dimensional parameter space of total MBH mass (:math:`M = m_1 + m_2`), MBH mass ratio (:math:`q = m_2 / m_1 \leq 1`), and redshift (:math:`z`).
 The |holodeck| code typically refers to the number of bins in each of these dimensions as ``M``, ``Q``, and ``Z``; for example, the shape of the number-density of galaxy mergers will be ``(M, Q, Z)``.
 Most calculations retrieve the number of binaries in the Universe at a given set of frequencies (or sometimes binary separations), so the returned values will be 4-dimensional with an additional axis with ``F`` frequency bins added.
 For example, the number of binaries at a given set of frequencies will typically be arrays of shape ``(M, Q, Z, F)``.